Join our community of websites already using SEOJuice to automate the boring SEO work.

 Don't file it away.
 Revisit every 3-6 months, especially after:

 Fixing titles or adding schema won't save a broken crawl structure.
 Publishing content won't help if your product pages are orphaned.
-Ranking won't last if your site isn't fast, structured, and worth linking to.
+Ranking won't last if your site isn't fast, structured, worth linking to, and (as of about eighteen months ago) legible to AI assistants.

 But the upside?
 Every fix compounds.

-It's a structured evaluation of your online store's search performance, including technical SEO, product and category pages, internal linking, content, and off-page signals to identify and fix issues that limit visibility in search engines.
+It's a structured evaluation of your online store's search performance, including technical SEO, product and category pages, internal linking, content, AI search readiness, and off-page signals to identify and fix issues that limit visibility in search engines (and, increasingly, in AI assistants).

 Yes, with the right tools and a focused checklist, you can handle most of it in-house.
 Tools like Screaming Frog, GSC, and even SEOJuice can help automate the more tedious parts.